If you’re new to blogging you’ve probably heard that it’s necessary to target certain cannabis keywords.

 Here are some of the issues you might encounter in the process:

-- It is really hard to convince Google that you copy is both about “Flinders University” and “Disney Park, Orlando”
+- It is really hard to convince Google that your copy is both about “Flinders University” and “Disney Park, Orlando”

-- Google will likely give advantage to articles that are focused on one keyword or keyword cloud
+- Google will likely give an advantage to articles that are focused on one keyword or a cloud

-- Lack of focus may have negative effect on link givers
+- Lack of focus may have a negative effect on link givers

-- It may also have negative effect on readers
+- It may also have a negative effect on readers

-When targeting unrelated keywords you should pay attention to both Google and its interpretation of article as well as people who will read that article afterwards.
+When targeting unrelated keywords you should pay attention to both Google and its interpretation of the article as well as people who will read that article afterward.